ministryofjustice/laa-fee-calculator-client/README.md

 ##### Lookup endpoints

-Lookup endpoints (`advocate_types`, `offence_classes`, `scenarios`, `fee_types`) respond to a single argument for the id, or options hashes (where id can also be specified explicitly).
+Lookup endpoints (`advocate_types`, `offence_classes`, `scenarios`, `fee_types`, `modifier_types`, `units`) respond to a single argument for the id, or options hashes (where id can also be specified explicitly).
 Any option key specified, except `id:`, will be converted to a URI param in the resulting request. `id`s will become part of the URI path itself.
 Options specified should therefore be available on the [ministryofjustice/laa-fee-caclulator](https://github.com/ministryofjustice/laa-fee-calculator)

 ```ruby
 # instantiate a client